Can You Die From Crohn’s Disease or Ulcerative Colitis?

 This post is part of WEGO Health's Writers Month Challenge

 Death is not a subject I enjoy discussing in the IBD community but I believe that difficult situations should not be hidden in the shadows because we are scared.
-In my eyes that does a disservice to patients who deserve information.
-It also shows lack of respect to the people who have lost their lives to Crohn’s disease and ulcerative colitis whose memories should live on through the people that loved them.
+In my eyes that does a disservice to patients and also shows lack of respect to the people who have lost their lives to Crohn’s disease and ulcerative colitis whose memories should live on through the people that loved them.

 Today’s post is part of a month long writing challenge and today’s promt is: Write about Life and Death.